ihsel/conf/README.md

+# conf
-# conf is an ansible playbook that helps in quick set up of ubuntu machines
+An ansible playbook that helps in quick set up of ubuntu machines